 The pros and cons of travel money cards

 Understanding how travel money cards work is essential to ensuring you make the most of your overseas trip.
 This way, instead of worrying about money and trying to figure out how things work, you can spend time relaxing and enjoying the local culture.

 The benefits of a travel money card

 - Convert all your money into the currency of the country you will be visiting on the day you purchase the card.
 Meaning that you lock in the exchange rate and won't have to worry about fluctuations.
-So, there's no need to worry that you'll have less money available than you planned because the exchange rate might plummet while you are travelling.

 - Internet banking allows you to monitor the status of your account, including your transactions and the balance left on your card.
 If you need more cash, it's easy to transfer money from your bank using the online system.

-- When you buy a travel money card, you usually get two cards, allowing you to keep on with you and another one in the safe in your hotel room.
+- When you buy a travel money card, you often get two cards, allowing you to keep on with you and another one in the safe in your hotel room.
 Thus, if you lose one or it's stolen, you still have immediate access to your money without having to pay a fortune to get an emergency replacement card.